ppuryear/simple-strconv/README.md

 Invoke `cmake [...] <srcdir>` to generate build files for your system.

-If you want to build the tests, you need to do the following:
+If you want to build the (currently nonexistent) tests, you need to do the
+following:

 *   Extract the [gtest](http://code.google.com/p/googletest/) source tree into a subdirectory of the simple-strconv source tree named `gtest`.